zaber04/ip-address-manager/HOW_TO_RUN.md

 # How To Run

-To run the project follow these steps-
+To run the project follow these steps.
+I have exported the postman API endpoints as JSON. import it in postman.

 ## To run server